dgroomes/redux-playground/redux-toolkit/README.md

 # redux-toolkit

-NOT YET FULLY IMPLEMENTED

 An implementation of the classic "Connect Four" game using Redux Toolkit.
+It features undo functionality.

 ## Description